sujitha18b/LAB-1/README.md

+# RESULT:
-# RESULT:Thus the simulation and synthesis of Logic Gates,Adders and Subtractors using vivado has been sucessfully executed and verified .
+Thus the simulation and synthesis of Logic Gates,Adders and Subtractors using vivado has been sucessfully executed and verified .